 While business owners are well-versed in the term revenue, many are unfamiliar with unearned revenue.
 Despite its name, prepaid revenue or unearned revenue isn’t technically revenue.
 However, it can offer a variety of benefits to your business.

-Let’s dive deeper into what unearned revenue is, why it may be beneficial to your company, and what you should do if you receive it from your customers.
+Let’s dive deeper into what unearned revenue is, why it may benefit your company, and what you should do if you receive it from your customers.

 Unearned Revenue Definition

 Unearned revenue is money that your business has received for goods or services that it has yet to provide.
-You’ll eventually provide these goods or services at a later time, just not when your customers have paid for them.
+You’ll eventually offer these goods or services, just not when your customers have paid for them.

 If your business model requires that your customers pay you upfront, you’re accustomed to unearned revenue.
-Only after your customers pay you, do they gain access to your goods or services.
-Unearned revenue is widely seen in businesses such as:
+After your customers pay you, they gain access to your goods or services.
+Unearned income is common for businesses such as:

 Online Retailers